brycewray/hugo-site/content/posts/2020/02/mixed-nuts-february-2020.md

 *For those reviewers out there who believe you can't do long-form writing in [iA Writer](https://ia.net/writer) because it requires you to rename individual chapters’ files when you want to move around scenes&nbsp;.&nbsp;.&nbsp;.* **Really**?

 I long in vain for a return to the days when athletes *did not* engage in elaborate celebrations after every frigging accomplishment during a game[^Volleyball].
-Celebrate when you win, folks---maybe (*i.e.*, if the win doesn't simply advance you to a .350 record).
+Celebrate when you win, folks --- maybe (*i.e.*, if the win doesn't simply advance you to a .350 record).

 [^Volleyball]: This extends even to *NCAA volleyball*, for God's sake.
 High-fiving after *every point*?!?
 Man alive.